 If you have been accused of a crime for spreading a communicable disease, talk to an experienced criminal defense attorney as soon as possible.
 Because of the wide differences in how states approach communicable disease crimes, you need to find an attorney who knows the details of the laws in your state and who has experience dealing with the local courts, judges, and prosecutors.

 You might also want to consult with a personal injury lawyer.
-The intentional or negligent transmission of STIs (and potentially other viruses like the coronavirus) can give rise to a personal injury lawsuit.
+The intentional or negligent transmission of STDs (and potentially other viruses like COVID) can give rise to a personal injury lawsuit.